What kinds of things can be helped with acupuncture?

 In this calm state, a great deal of healing takes place naturally, during the resting period of an acupuncture session.

-I use a blend of ancient and modern theory, and I tailor every treatment is to address your particular condition in that moment.
+I use a blend of ancient and modern theory, and I tailor every treatment to address your particular condition in that moment.

 What are "other modalities" in Chinese medicine?